jsdotlua/react-lua/DEVIATIONS.md

+**NOTE:** This file serves as historical documentation for the history of React-lua, but ideally should not be used as an update-to-date API reference.
+This document makes reference to several different Roblox internal projects and links to websites and projects inaccessible to the public.

 # Deviations and Conflicts

-Upstream naming and logic has some deviations and incompatibilities with existing Roact.
-These will need to be addressed before aligned Roact can run existing Roact codebases.
-I'm expecting to do a combination of refactoring those codebases and introducing compatibility layers.
+Upstream naming and logic has some deviations and incompatibilities with legacy Roact.
+These will need to be addressed before React Lua can run existing Roact codebases.
+This will require a combination of refactoring those codebases and introducing compatibility layers.

-#### Table of Contents
+## Table of Contents

 * [Naming](#naming)
   * [Component Lifecycle](#component-lifecycle) c